OpenSimulationInterface/osi-sensor-model-packaging/README.md

 and environmental effect models using the [Open Simulation Interface][] are to be packaged for use in simulation environments using FMI 2.0.

-This is version 0.3.0 Draft of this document.
+This is version 1.0.0 of this document.
 The version number is to be interpreted according to the [Semantic Versioning Specification (SemVer) 2.0.0][SemVer2.0.0].